 One of the things most people say they want is success — they believe that if they could just find the right strategy, then everything else would fall into place.

-SELF REGULATE: The ability to manage the thoughts you have, to manage the feelings you have and to manage the actions you take is the secret sauce of success.
+Self Regulation is the ability to manage the thoughts you have, to manage the feelings you have and to manage the actions you take.
+This self management is the secret sauce to success.

-The challenge that most of us face is that we never learned how to develop an intentional mental model to use when we become emotionally challenged.
+The challenge that most of us face, however, is that we never learned how to develop an intentional mental model to use when we become emotionally challenged.
 Instead, we often use modeling that we learned from a very young age with mixed results.

 CASE IN POINT: